-OVERVIEW
+PROGRAM OVERVIEW

-Effective July 1, 2010, the South Carolina State Medicaid Plan was amended to allow an array of behavioral health services under the Rehabilitative Services Option, 42 CFR 440.130,(d).
-Rehabilitative Services are medical or remedial services that have been recommended by a physician or other Licensed Practitioner of the Healing Arts (LPHA) within the scope of their practice under South Carolina State Law and as further defined by SCDHHS for maximum reduction of a physical or mental disability and restoration of a beneficiary to their best possible functional level.
+Effective July 1, 2010, the State of South Carolina (South Carolina or State) State Medicaid Plan was amended to allow an array of behavioral health services under the Rehabilitative Services Option, Code of Federal Regulations (CFR) 42 CFR 440.130(d).
+Rehabilitative Services are medical or remedial services that have been recommended by a Physician or other Licensed Practitioner of the Healing Arts (LPHA) within the scope of their practice under South Carolina State Law and as further defined by the South Carolina Department of Health and Human Services (SCDHHS) for maximum reduction of a physical or mental disability and restoration of a beneficiary to their best possible functional level.